Consumers aren’t engaging with marketing and product literature

 “Education is when you read the fine print.
 Experience is what you get if you don’t.”

-This quote from American folk singer and social activist Pete Seeger is broadly accepted wisdom when it comes to the importance of reading the subject matter thoroughly before signing on the dotted line.
+This quote from American folk singer and social activist Pete Seeger is accepted wisdom when it comes to the importance of reading the marketing and product information thoroughly before signing on the dotted line.

-We know we should read it – there could be grave consequences if we don’t – and yet all too often we just file this kind of document in the nearest drawer “for later.”
+We know we should read it – there could be grave consequences if we don’t – yet all too often we just give it a cursory glance, or we put it to one side, telling ourselves we will look over it later.

-A pertinent example of this data myopia is NameDrop – a fake social network set up as an experiment to see how much consumers really read T&Cs.
+A pertinent example of this data myopia was provided by NameDrop – a fake social network set up as an experiment to see how much consumers really read T&Cs.

 Students taking part in the research were asked to activate the “By Clicking Join,” button, agreeing to abide by NameDrop’s terms of service in doing so.